 I am a development economist, currently employed by the University of Manchester.
 Since my graduation from the Catholic University of Leuven with a PhD in Economics, I have worked in a number of countries, including France, Germany and the US.
 Prior to that I lived and worked for two years in India.
 As part of a three year project, sponsored by the British Academy, I have developed an academic network with four countries in Francophone West Africa.
 The project resulted in several subsequent research programmes.
 Much of my on-going research focuses on food security, labour markets in developing countries, social norms and intergenerational transfers.

 I am particularly interested in behavioural field experiments.
 In 2016, as part of a second British Academy project, Arnab Basu from Cornell University, Romane Viennet from OECD, a team of researchers from Ivory Coast and I derived experimentally a new measure of intra-household bargaining power in five villages in Ivory Coast and looked at its implications for investments in child education.
 I am currently looking forward to the commencement of an EU-finded project, where Hanna Fromell from the University of Aarhus and I would be responsible for the experimental elicitation of norms in the context of migration in three African countries.

-To give you an idea of what some of my field work looks like, here is a short video from my trip to Ivory Coast in 2015.
+To give you an idea of what some of my earlier field work looked like, here is a short video from my trip to Ivory Coast in 2015.
 It covers some aspects of my research on food security and related social norms and governance issues.